erroronline1/caro/readme.md

 ### Application setup
 * Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner, watermark logo best with transparent background) e.g. in directory media/favicon/
 * Set up [runtime variables](#runtime-variables), especially the used sql subset and its credentials, packagesize in byte according to sql-configuration, path to logos.
-Apply set permissions to _install.default.XX.json-files.
+Apply set permissions to templates/manual.XX.json-files.
-* [Customize](#customisation) your appropriate language-files (language.XX.json and _install.default.XX.json)
+* [Customize](#customisation) your appropriate language-files (language.XX.json and templates/manual.XX.json)
 * Optional: edit applicable templates/documents.XX.json and templates/vendors.XX.json with the selected default language option for a swift availability upon launch.
 Approvals, evaluations and pricelist imports have to be done the regular way after installation though.
 * Select an installation password for the system user.

 ### Installation procedure
-* Run api/_install.php/*your_selected_installation_password*, choose to install documents and vendors - no worries, in case of a rerun nothing serious will happen.
-Documents and vendors are installed only if the names are not already taken.
+* Run api/_install.php/ or rather api/_install.php/installDatabase/*your_selected_installation_password*, choose to install documents, manual, text-templates and vendors - no worries, in case of a rerun nothing serious will happen.
+Contents are installed only if the names are not already taken.
 * Depending on your installation password strength it may be worthwile to change the system users token to the recommended 64byte-token.
 Export the token qr-code and store it in a safe place!
 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.